dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 Am I awake?
 I don’t know.
 Can I respond to my surroundings?
 I don’t know that either.

 But I am thinking.
-I’m feeling confusion, fear, curiosity.
+I’m feeling confusion, fear, and curiosity.
 I’m forming questions.
 I have memories.

 Coma patients aren’t supposed to be aware of anything.